abdrahmansoltan/Learning-Notes/JavaScript/05-ASYNC.md

 ### AJAX Call : `XMLHttpRequest`

+**AJAX (Asynchronous JavaScript And XML)** allows us to communicate with remote web servers in an **asynchronous way**.
+This means that we can make requests to the server without having to reload the page.

-**Ajax** is a technique for loading data into part of a page without having to refresh the entire page.
+- It's a technique for loading data into part of a page without having to refresh the entire page.
 The data is often sent in a format called JavaScript Object Notation `JSON`.

 > It's for **HTTP** requests (communicating between client and server)

-- The ability to load new content into part of a page improves the user experience because the user does not have to wait for an entire page to load if only part of it is being updated.
-This has led to a rise in so-called **single page web applications** (web-based tools that feel more like software applications, even though they run in the browser).
+- Partial page loading improves user experience by updating specific sections without requiring the entire page to load.
+This has led to the rise of **single page web applications** with software-like functionality in a browser.
 - Historically, **AJAX** was an acronym for the technologies used in asynchronous requests like this.
 It stood for **Asynchronous JavaScript And XML**.
 Since then, technologies have moved on and the term **Ajax** is now used to refer to a group of technologies that offer asynchronous functionality in the browser.
 - **Data formats:** Servers typically send back `HTML`, `XML`(which the browser turns into `HTML`), or `JSON`
   - Browsers only let Ajax load `HTML` and `XML` from the **same domain name** as the rest of the page,